hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 ## Lesson: Calling your `GenServer`s is fast, but not 90k times per second fast

-One of the interesting observations that I have spotted is that if there are longer running queries, ones that send more data over the network than just simple short responses, then the difference between Ultravisor and "state of the art" tools like [PgBouncer][] or [PgDog][] (that are written in non-managed languages like C and Rust) is much smaller (obviously it is still there, but it is on par, not substantially off).
+One of the interesting observations that I have spotted is that if there are longer running queries.
+Ones that send more data over the network than just simple short responses, then the difference between Ultravisor and "state of the art" tools like [PgBouncer][] or [PgDog][] (written in non-managed languages like C and Rust) is much smaller.
+Obviously it is still there, but it is on par, not substantially off.

 [PgBouncer]: https://www.pgbouncer.org
 [PgDog]: https://pgdog.dev